ayush-2909/CloudLabs-demo/JupyterWithFargate.md

 - Paste it into your browser (Chrome or Edge recommended).
 - Press Enter.

-Jupyter Lab will open in your browser.
+Jupyter Environment will open in your browser.

 ### Step 2: Login to Jupyter